materials-commons/materialscommons.org/docs/spreadsheets.md

 |  Sample 2   |   4.1       | 5.01       |

-By default Attributes are considered process attributes.
+By default, Attributes are considered process attributes.
 To see how to specify sample attributes see "Specifying Column Types".

 ## Units
-To include units you add them into your attribute header in between paranthesis.
-For example Attribute 1(mm) means that all measurements for Attribute 1 are in mm.
+To include units add them into your attribute header in between paranthesis.
+For example, Attribute 1(mm) means that all measurements for Attribute 1 are in mm.

 Your spreadsheet would now look as follows: